grepstrength/grepstrength/README.md

 # whoami

 ## Cyber Security Analyst
 I work as a cyber security and risk analyst, where I perform risk assessments and report findings for various infrastructure and application configurations.
-I also analyze software binary behavior to assess third-party risk to the organization.
+I also reverse engineer software binaries and dynamically analyze their behavior to assess third-party software supply chain risk to the organization.

 ## Security Researcher
-I ***also*** work as a freelance security researcher, where I test applications and infrastructure for vulnerabilities to report to clients.
-I also develop and reverse engineer malware to share IOCs, artifacts, and TTPs for public threat intelligence consumption.
+I ***also*** work as a freelance security researcher, where I develop and reverse engineer malware to share IOCs, artifacts, and TTPs for public threat intelligence consumption.

 # systeminfo